 I kept going as best I could.
 Job planning, performance meetings, CEO briefings all become part of my routine, with regular “have you got a minute” impromptu requests on top.
 Alongside this I tried to maintain my energy on the shopfloor – always having to be the best of the best.
 Evenings were spent with a bowl of pasta, a large glass of wine (or three) and the television.
 I’d no energy for anything else.

 Friends were kind, but there weren’t many social invites and, the truth is, even if there were I would’ve politely declined.
 The job (and my children) were more important than all of that.
-An opportunity for an intimate and important relationship was ruined as my partner at the time became frustrated at my inability to think beyond the next day or to make any sort of effort to be with them.
-I really liked them, but was struggling, just trying to keep my head above water.
+An opportunity for any intimate relationship was ruined as prospective partners at the time became frustrated at my inability to think beyond the next day or to make any sort of effort to be with them.
+I was struggling, just trying to keep my head above water.
 I hoped they’d understand but hadn’t got the energy to explain.

 Last winter was harder.
 Much harder, Every day the corridors were full of patients.
 The daily “SitRep” worsened and we slipped further and further down the “league table” published by NHSI (yes – this is a thing!
 A daily league table).
 The calls from the Exec became more desperate.
 Something had to be done.